top of page

 Job 31:15

-Did not he who made me in the womb make them?
-Did not the same one form us both within our mothers?
+Did not He who made me in the womb make them?
+Did not the same One form us both within our mothers?

 4. Final Thoughts